|Anne Rupert (#21366448)|

 I check and work on this daily, update edits and will respond to email/corrections, etc promptly.
 Please note as I have posted many memorials from the cemetery index volumes, Audrey Allison has brought them to life by walking the cemeteries, photographing and posting headstones to thousands of the memorials.
 It is a joint effort by many.

-To all who so righteously remind us the primary purpose of Find a Grave is "GRAVE REGISTRATION", yes we get it - however I would rather refer to it as "starting point".
-Let it be known there are many of us here who consciously were blessed with the fortitude to look beyond that curt fact.
-We want to know who these folks were, see their faces and know where they lived as we "register their graves" and will go to great lenghts to find out more!. .. to sum this up they are "NOT JUST A NAME ON THE A STONE"!
+To all who so righteously remind us the primary purpose of Find a Grave is "GRAVE REGISTRATION", and then "boringly" recite in your bio the FAG rules... yes we get it!
+To the group I work with, (look at my friend's list) it is a mere "starting point" as we all work together, share, and seek to know more about the folks, what they looked like and where they lived as we "register their graves".
+All of us will go to great lengths to find out more!. .. to sum this up they are "NOT JUST A NAME ON THE A STONE"!

 |Find A Grave Friends|